Magic Kingdom One Day Plan — How to See Everything

 • Main Street USA opens approximately an hour before the park officially opens

-• Early Magic Hours are rotating early (or late) access for Disney Resort (and Disney Springs Partner Hotels) guests
+• Early Entry are rotating early (or late) access for Disney Resort (and Disney Springs Partner Hotels) guests

 • Buses and other transportation gets backed up the later in the morning that you arrive.